ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 ...
 ```

-The application should now print the name of the client and the list of registered entity paths.
+The application should now print the name of each registering client and the list of registered entity paths.

-This example can be improved by cleanly removing a client's observations on receipt of a Client Deregister event.

 ## Example: Create a standalone LWM2M client on a gateway device using the Awa Static API.